 In the hierarchy of The Elite Seven, The Arbiter speaks last.
 This position is not weakness—it is power.

 The Sovereign reads the cycle.
-The Prophet hears institutional intent.
+The Prophet hears volume intent.
 The Cartographer maps the terrain.
 The Scales weigh pressure.
 The Commander unifies systems.
 The Watchman identifies opportunities.

 But before capital is deployed, The Arbiter speaks.
 Is momentum aligned?
 Is timing optimal?
 Is this the right moment to strike?